 As you read these familiar passages, prayerfully imagine what it would be like to read them for the first time – to see the wisdom, power, beauty, and authority of God and to be drawn to trust in Christ and yield your allegiance to Him.

 Jesus was completely capable of stopping his arrest and subsequent crucifixion.
 He submitted willingly, not because of powerlessness, but because of obedience to His Father’s will.
 Multiple times he prayed “Not my will, but your will be done.”
-Pray for the beauty of Jesus’ willing sacrifice to bring many in this land to love and follow Him.
+Pray for the beauty of Jesus’ willing sacrifice to bring many in Tunisia to love and follow Him.

 Humans are weak.
 Our bodies get tired.
 Peter was full of zeal and claimed that he was willing to go anywhere with Jesus no matter the cost.
 Yet, after the Messiah asked him to watch and pray, he could not even keep his eyes open.
-Pray that this example would convince Muslims in this place that they cannot fast enough, pray enough, give away enough.
+Pray that this example would convince Tunisian Muslims that they cannot fast enough, pray enough, give away enough.
 Pray for this conviction to drive them to Jesus’ grace.

 There is only one way for us to be rescued from this body of death.
 God the Son cried out to His Father, “If there is another way, take this cup from me.”
 God the Father did not take it away.
 Only by drinking this cup of suffering was eternal life made available to all who would believe.